nqdhocai/Data-Processing-App/README.md

 A simple visualize of processing CSV data file by using library **wxPython**.

 This is a very simple and basic app so file input must be basic tabular data.
+But to use this script viewer should have some knowledge of data preprocessing.

 Some library and module of Python were using is:
 * wxPython